 Responsibility for undertaking statutory consultation lies with the applicant.
+The Council will make details of new applications available on its web site.

 It is Bromley's policy to undertake additional (non statutory) consultation with ward councillors, residents, residents' associations and businesses in the vicinity of the premises.